smikhalevski/react-executor/README.md

 If there are multiple consumers and each of them invoke the `activate` method, then executor would remain active until all of them invoke their deactivate callbacks.

-Without [plugins](#plugins), marking executor as active has no additional effect.
+By default, marking an executor as active has no additional effect.
 Checking the executor active status in a plugin allows to skip or defer excessive updates and keep executor results up-to-date lazily.
 For example, consider a plugin that [retries the latest task](#retry-the-latest-task) if an active executor becomes rejected:

 ```ts
 const retryPlugin: ExecutorPlugin = executor => {